corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 A script named `migrationYYYYMMDDHHMMSS.sql` containing DDL and DML statements will be generated in the current directory.
 This script contains all the statements required to modify and create data structures, for example tables/indexes, and updates the Liquibase management table **DATABASECHANGELOG**.
-The command doesn't alter any tables itself.
+The command doesn't alter any tables.

 {{< note >}}